 Not Filing A Police Report - A police report is an objective record of what took place, and it may

-end up being a vital piece of evidence toward proving what really happened.
+end up being a vital piece of evidence in proving what really happened

-Police reports can also help prevent people from giving false identifying
+in your wreck.
+Police reports can also help prevent people from giving

 Not Exchanging Information - Always exchange information with all parties involved in an accident,